ros2/ros2_documentation/source/Tutorials/Monitoring-For-Parameter-Changes-CPP.rst

 - :ref:`ROS2Params`
 - :ref:`CppParamNode`

-In addition, you must be running the Galactic distribution of ROS2.
+In addition, you must be running the Galactic distribution of ROS 2.

 Tasks
 -----